 SOUTH AFRICA: Clothing, Footwear Boost Retail Sales

-According to information released by Stats SA on Thursday, that 8.7 per cent jump was identical to the rise in the footwear category for men, women and children.
+According to information released by Stats SA on Thursday, the 8.7 per cent jump in that merchandise category was identical to the rise in the footwear category for men, women and children.

 Help test our new apparel sourcing tool.

 - Li & Fung eyes speed, innovation & digitalisation

 - Digitalisation and data to disrupt supply chains

 - 3D CAD comes of age